 Corneal Transplant Surgery

-Corneal transplant surgery (also known as corneal graft surgery), is an operation where the diseased part of your cornea (usually the central cornea) is removed and replaced with a similar matching piece of healthy cornea from a donor eye.
+Corneal transplant surgery (also known as corneal graft surgery), is an operation where the diseased and cloudy part of your cornea (usually the central cornea) is removed and replaced with a similar matching piece of healthy, clear cornea from a donor eye.
 The graft is usually held in place by fine sutures which are left in the eye until the cornea is adequately healed.
 Grafts can be full thickness (where the entire 5 layers of cornea are replaced) or partial thickness (where only certain layers are replaced).

 (Image adapted from the internet)

 The cornea is the clear, front window of the eye.
 A normal, healthy cornea is transparent and clear; this allows light to enter the eyeball.
 Light entering the eye passes through the clear cornea and clear lens to become focused onto the retina at the back of the eye.
 A clear cornea is therefore essential for you to have good vision.

 When the cornea is damaged from injury or disease, it becomes scarred and/or cloudy.
 This prevents the light entering the eye from being focused precisely onto the retina.
 As a result, what you see becomes blurred, distorted and patchy.
 This can be severe enough to even cause blindness.
 Damage to the cornea can also cause significant pain and discomfort.
 This is because the cornea is full of nerve fibres, including those that transmit the sensation of pain.
 Pain from the cornea can be very intense.